 Ginseng & Astragalus Combination by Sun Ten also known as Bu Zhong Yi Qi Tang tonifies qi and strengthens the function of the stomach and spleen.

 Bu Zhong Yi Qi Tang translates as Tonify the Middle and Augment the Qi Decoction was originally formulated in the 13th century by Chinese physician Li Gao.
 He lived during the Genghis Khan invasions, a time of war where food shortages were common and people survived on rotting food.
 So Li Gao became founder of the school of supplementing earth, which was a unique concept that digestive imbalances were the root cause of disease.
-Bu Zhong Yi Qi Tang was the flagship formulas recorded in Li Gao’s book on balancing the digestion.
-This formula was originally created to treat the epidemics that broke out during the war inside the walled cities.
-But it became so popular that there are multiple schools of practice that base their treatments on this one formula.

 Western Symptomology: